Tip for parents: Link your account to your teen's

 They even will see an option for charitable giving in their app.
 Maybe they have a sports team or organization collecting money for holiday donations.
 Your teen will be one of the lucky ones to be able to do it just in a swipe, instead of yet another money ask to you.

-You might be wondering, wait but if we connect accounts does my teen see my bank account balance?
+You might be wondering, wait but if we connect accounts does my teen see my account balance?
 You want that information private to you and it will stay that way.
-Your bank account information and balance remains completely private and secure to you and your app only.
+Your account information and balance remains completely private and secure to you and your app only.
 Your teen only sees the amount of money you transfer and when you’ve sent it.

 And the great news doesn’t stop there.
 It’s super easy to link accounts and in fact, we’ve made a quick video to show you exactly how to do it.
 A few taps and a text and you’ll be on your way to even more convenience - and teaching your kids more life lessons.